trr266/rescorptrans/README.md

 |June 28 | Tax Transparency	| Martin Jacob (WHU) |
 |July 12 | Non-Financial Reporting | Giovanna Michelon (Bristol) |

-The registration deadline for the course has passed.
-You can, however, watch the videos below and attend the discussion sessions (Zoom link in Syllabus) without prior registration.
+Thank you to everybody that contributed to making this course a success!
+If you missed the opportunity to attend, you can still watch the videos below.

 ### Unit Slides and Videos